miekg/block/README.md

 The block plugin will block any domain that is on the block lists.
 The block lists are downloaded on startup or otherwise once a week.

+For a domain that is blocked we will return a NXDOMAIN response.

 THIS IS A PROOF OF CONCEPT.
 IT IS NOT PRODUCTION QUALITY.

 ## Syntax